-However, just because no one witnessed the scene, the witness is not willing to speak or someone makes an inaccurate statement, it does not mean you have no claim.
-You can still prove who is at fault using as much evidence as possible.
+When you were in a car crash where no one saw what happened, you may wonder who is going to corroborate your statements.
+However, just because no one witnessed the scene, the witness is unwilling to speak, or someone makes an inaccurate statement, it does not mean you have no claim.
+You can still file a lawsuit and get compensation for sustained injuries or damages.
+You will have to demonstrate who is at fault using as much evidence as possible.
 This typically includes:

 Video surveillance footage from traffic cameras or nearby businesses may also be used to establish the circumstances of an accident and support a claim.
 Even if a traffic camera wasn’t placed right at the place of the accident, many commercial buildings have their own security cameras.
 While the tape might only offer insight into a part of the incident, it could further support your case.

 The pictures you take at the accident scene can provide valuable proof of the cause of the accident.
 Hopefully, you, any of your passengers, or any nearby friends managed to capture pertinent instances from different angles, such as: